Class DummyInputStream

 It is particularly important to realize that you must not use this method to size a container and assume that you can read the entirety of the stream without needing to resize the container.
 Such callers should probably write everything they read to a

-returns the current length of the file (though assuming the file's length can't change may be incorrect, reading a file is inherently racy).The default implementation of this method in
+ByteArrayOutputStreamand convert that to a byte array.
+Alternatively, if you're reading from a file,File.length()returns the current length of the file (though assuming the file's length can't change may be incorrect, reading a file is inherently racy).The default implementation of this method in

-always returns 0.
+InputStreamalways returns 0.
 Subclasses should override this method if they are able to indicate the number of bytes available.- Overrides:

 - the estimated number of bytes available